H.R. 4386: America the Beautiful Motorcycle Fairness Act

 At sites that charge by vehicle, the pass would cover the passholder's motorcycle plus 1 additional motorcycle traveling with the passholder.

-Passengers on both bikes are included
+Passengers on both bikes are covered

 Only per-vehicle fee sites are affected

-Agencies must spell out the new rule
+Agencies must publish the new rule

-Federal land agencies would have to issue guidelines explaining how the motorcycle coverage works for visitors and staff.
+Federal land agencies would have to issue guidelines explaining how the motorcycle coverage works for visitors and gate staff.

 Who benefits from H.R.
 4386?